MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

     > [!NOTE]
     > QR code anchoring isn't available on HoloLens 1 devices.

 - **Circular code anchor**.
 When you use a circular code anchor, you align a guide by gazing at a printed circular code anchor that's attached to a physical object in the real world.
-(Circular code anchors are referred to as printed anchors in earlier versions of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].)

 - **Holographic anchor**.
 When you use a holographic anchor, you align a guide to a digital 3D hologram that is overlaid on a physical object in the real world.
 (Holographic anchors are referred to as digital anchors in earlier versions of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].)
 Here are some reasons why you might have to use a holographic anchor: